anthonykirby/gitbook-plugin-pxt-test/samplepage.md

 #### Environment

-This was tested on Firefox & Chrome (on Linux), both using `gitbook serve` and rendering to a static site via `gitbook build` and serving with Apache.
+This test was tested on Firefox & Chrome (on Linux), both using `gitbook serve` and rendering to a static site via `gitbook build` and serving with Apache.
+Similar behaviour has been observed with IE on Windows.